Enphase (ENPH) is one of the world’s leading suppliers of microinverter-based solar and battery systems.

 The company is contributing to the adoption of solar energy.

-“Despite supply chain challenges, we deployed 348 MW of solar in 2022, the highest deployment since 2017,” Tesla said in its latest quarterly update.
+“Despite supply chain challenges, we deployed 348 MW of solar in 2022, the highest deployment since 2017,” Tesla said in an investor update earlier this year.

-Morgan Stanley analyst Adam Jonas has an ‘overweight’ rating on Tesla and a price target of $220 — roughly 23% above where the stock sits today.
+Morgan Stanley analyst Adam Jonas has an “overweight” rating on Tesla and a price target of $380 — roughly 56% above where the stock sits today.